|Bath/Shower||3 (1 en-suite)|

 |Pets||Sorry, no pets|

-Trevan House, the original doctors house, is a newly renovated cottage offering spacious accommodation and a verdant private garden providing a quiet place to relax in the centre of the charming working fishing village of Port Isaac, on the North Coast of Cornwall.
+Trevan House, the original doctors house, offers spacious accommodation and a verdant private garden providing a tranquil place to relax in the centre of the charming working fishing village of Port Isaac, on the North Coast of Cornwall.
 Tucked away on a pretty street, Trevan House sleeps 10 guests in 4 bedrooms with 3 bathrooms and has been beautifully restored, offering a perfect getaway for families, with the magical harbour of Port Isaac just around the corner.
 The house is only a stones throw away from the coastal paths and sandy beach, which lends itself to rock pooling and beach combing.

-This holiday cottage offers stylish accommodation that has been finished to the highest quality, with an unusually large and pretty secluded cottage garden in the heart of the village.
+This holiday cottage offers stylish accommodation that has been finished to the highest quality, with an unusually large and pretty secluded cottage garden and garage parking for one vehicle in the heart of the village.
 The beamed ceilings in Trevan House are typical of the fisherman's cottages found in Port Isaac.
 However, the more spacious and brighter rooms upstairs are evidence of Trevan House being the grander doctor's residence that the house once was.
 The well equipped open plan kitchen and living room are the central hub of the house with a separate sitting room and games room for children to play in.